 The outcome-oriented program promises unique multi-skilled architects.
 Life-long learning, self-independence, decision making, managerial and leadership attributes are among assets and employability skills that promote the program graduates to be effective members in the public and private sectors in the locally and globally challenging market of the twenty-first century.
 Furthermore, the program prepares students to become effective members of society by creating sustainable built environments that satisfy human needs and respond to the quality of life.

-The revised AE Programme (2020-2025) includes four distinguishing features:
+The revised Architectural Engineering Program (2020-2025) includes four distinguishing features

-Within the programme, the students learn about the artistic creativity, scientific methodology and technological applications of architecture, allowing them to achieve the ability to make balanced designs.
+Within the program, the students learn about the artistic creativity, scientific methodology and technological applications of architecture, allowing them to achieve the ability to make balanced designs.
 Theory and history courses emphasize the artistic side of creation, while science and technology courses encourage the humanistic and experimental phases of creation, while construction, material, structure, technology, and environmental courses emphasize the realistic aspects of design.

 The majority of courses are taught in a studio-based environment where students apply their knowledge and skills acquired through other courses to develop design ideas and solutions.
 Through hands-on learning, they develop their understanding of application while cultivating a spirit of inquiry.
 Drawings, computer application, structural and civil engineering courses, as well as various design courses, expose students to this.